 Our monthly meetings are usually on the second Wednesday.
-However the flu pandemic restrictions will force cancellations or changes.

 Check our main web page at www.eaa501.org to see the latest dates/times/places for our meetings.

 Our 2021 meeting recaps are stacked below.
 To see a .pdf file of our 2020 meetings CLICK HERE.

 On June 9 we met in-person for the first time since March 2020.
 At Lincoln Park Airport's Aero Safety Training flight school we re-capped our successful June 5th Fly-In at Warwick Aerodrome, set September and October dates for Young Eagles Flight Rallies and, while enjoying pizza and beverages, continued detailed discussion of how best to resume all of our other activities that were cancelled by the pandemic in 2020.
 The evening concluded with a showing of EAA's June Chapter Video Magazine.